 This program is for children 18-36 months.

-This program is for students in grades 6-12.
-Registration is required.
-Register here.
+This program is for teens in grades 6-12.
+Registration is requested but not required.

-This program is for students in grades 2-5.
+This program is for children in grades 3-7.

 Preschoolers can join us on Friday mornings for their very own Story Time!
 We will use stories, songs, felt boards and more to help your child to develop early literacy and kindergarten readiness skills.
 Each meeting will conclude with a craft to reinforce additional skills.
 Siblings are welcome.